Bob Owen, Diecast Classics

 • Have table settings or seating arrangements in place.

-• Get merchandise and souvenirs.
-Signage including t-shirts or uniforms.
+• Arrange signage, including t-shirts or uniforms.

 Equipment for your event